 The first step is defining your various geographic zones – where will something need to happen/stop happening?
 These are programmed into the radios, and from then on the radios operate independently.
 Connection to a network or location software application is not required, nor are the radios constrained by system polling rate reporting limitations, as they utilize higher polling rates within the radio.

 Setup is done through configuration options in the radio, and is tailored to suit specific customer needs.
 For example, if you’re in a large operation with many different talk groups, it is possible to have a particular talk group appearing at the top of the list as you pass from region to region.
 This means that rather than having to spend time thinking about how or who to call, you can simply press a button to talk to the right people.
 The whole system is also Tait EnableFleet compatible, including GeoFencing configuration updates over-the-air on DMR Tier 3 networks.

 Automatic responses which can be triggered by passing in/out of geographic zones include mode changes, messages, audio alerts, activation of features such as Lone Worker, and other digital inputs and outputs.

-As the radio passes in and out of the predefined zones, it can be set to automatically switch between analog, MPT, DMR Conventional, and DMR Trunked networks.
+As the radio passes in and out of the predefined zones, it can be set to automatically switch between analog, MPT, P25, and DMR networks.
 The radio can also change channels automatically on DMR Tier 2, or change talkgroups automatically on DMR Tier 3.
 This means there is less user involvement, leaving workers free to concentrate on other tasks, improving their safety.
 These mode change features are great for supporting system migrations.